Updated: March 2022

 While it is important to note that the highlighted park opportunities alone do not define a capital funding plan, they are a consolidation of public feedback while incorporating what is known about the physical landscape, land ownership, existing park facilities, community demographics, and guiding municipal plans and policy.

-The next major milestone for the Bedford West Park Facilities Plan is to develop a report for Regional Council in the Fall of 2021 that outlines long-term park opportunities that can be implemented over time.
+The next major milestone for the Bedford West Park Facilities Plan is to deliver a report to Regional Council in the Summer of 2022 that outlines long-term park opportunities that can be implemented over time.
 Subject to Regional Council approval, the detailed design and implementation of park facilities will be determined as they can be incorporated into annual business plans and budgets.
 Some park facility may advance more quickly than others as new neighbourhoods develop.
 However, all park enhancements will be guided by the direction outlined during this park planning process.

 Requests for additional project information, questions, and comments can be directed to Stephen Cushing, Landscape Architect, Parks and Recreation.